 The hardest part came when the death of the infant happened five days after the incident.
 She was sacked from the hospital in a matter of weeks after a period of suspension, which led to a domino effect towards Kim’s road to Calvary.
 She was then mandated a four-year probationary period by the state nursing commission, with an emphasis that she has to be supervised whenever she would give medications to patients.
-This, and the incident, had been contributory factors why she was having a hard time getting a new job as a nurse.
-In the end, she committed suicide seven months after the incident.
+This and the incident had been contributory factors why she was having a hard time getting a new job as a nurse.
+In the end, she committed suicide seven months after.

 It was a known fact that the infant was already weak due to a severe cardiac condition since her birth.
 It was also not proven if the medication error could have triggered the cardiac deterioration of the baby.

-This is just an example of the effects of the “second victim syndrome,” a twin casualty of any major medical mistake.
+Kim’s story is just an example of the effects of the “second victim syndrome,” a twin casualty of any significant medical mistake.
 The term was coined by Dr. Albert Wu, a professor of health policy and management at the John Hopkins Bloomberg School of Public Health.
-The infant, as well as the nurse, died in a series of unfortunate events.
+The infant, as well as her nurse, died in a series of unfortunate events.

 The death of Kim highlighted a crucial back-story unbeknownst to everyone: that nurses, as well as doctors, are greatly affected too when these kinds of incidents happen, and that the impact could lead to such demise.
 And Kim is not the only one.